Iona: Dál Riata

 In the early Historic Period Iona lay within the Gaelic kingdom of Dál Riata, in the region controlled by the Cenél Loairn (i.e. Lorn, as it was then).
 The island was the site of a highly important monastery (see Iona Abbey) during the Early Middle Ages.
 The monastery was founded in 563 by the monk Columba, also known as Colm Cille, who sailed here from Ireland to live the monastic life.
 Much later legends (a thousand years later, and without any good evidence) said that he had been exiled from his native Ireland as a result of his involvement in the Battle of Cul Dreimhne.
 Columba and twelve companions went into exile on Iona and founded a monastery there.
 The monastery was hugely successful and may have played a role in the conversion to Christianity of the Picts and Gaels of present-day Scotland in the late 6th century, and was certainly central to the conversion of the Anglo-Saxon kingdom of Northumbria in 635.
 Many satellite institutions were founded, and Iona became the centre of one of the most important monastic systems in Great Britain and Ireland.

+By the last quarter of the sixth century Iona lacked adequate woodland resources to meet the needs of the Columban community and the monks were obliged to source the stakes and withies for wattle to build a guest house from a layman called Findchan, who may have been based on the Ross of Mull.